Macclesfield Town F.C.: Stadium

 Macclesfield Town played their home games at the Moss Rose stadium in the south of the town from 1891.
 The first game at the ground adjoining the then named Moss Rose Inn took place on 12 September 1891.
 Before moving to the Moss Rose, three other grounds were used: Macclesfield Grammar School, Rostron's Field (near Coare Street) and Victoria Road (then known as Bowfield Lane).

 The current capacity of the Moss Rose is 6,335, of which 2,599 is seated.
 The Silk FM Stand (traditionally known as the London Road or Main Stand) runs along one side of the pitch and consists of a seated grandstand with open air terracing to either side, and the opposite side is the seated Alfred McAlpine Stand.
 The club's most vociferous supporters congregate in the Star Lane End, which is a mixture of terracing and seating.
 Visiting supporters are housed in the open air Silkman End (named after a public house which formerly adjoined the terrace) and part of the McAlpine Stand.

 The record attendance for Macclesfield Town at the Moss Rose is sometimes given as 7,002 for an FA Cup tie against Spennymoor United in 1968.
 Phythian's Saga of the Silkmen (p.
 85) and the News of the World Football Annual both give the record attendance of Moss Rose games involving Macclesfield Town as 9,003, in the Cheshire Cup tie vs. Winsford United, 14 February 1948.
 The Macclesfield Times (19 February 1948) reported that 80 coachloads of supporters had arrived from Winsford.
 Euro 96 winners Germany used the Moss Rose as a training base during the championships.

 In September 2007, the club made a statement about possibly relocating to a new stadium in the proposed 'South Macclesfield Development Area', approximately one mile south of the Moss Rose.
-However, with the club in the lower part of League Two, and as England lost the bid to host the 2018 World Cup (which would have helped the cause for a new stadium), the Moss Rose would remain the club's ground for the foreseeable future.
+However, with the club in the lower part of League Two, and as England lost the bid to host the 2018 World Cup (which would have helped the cause for a new stadium), the Moss Rose stadium remained the club's ground.